prize Him too!

 The politruk went to Mushniak, and when they got drunk, he supposedly praised Mushniak: "You have not just saved the human lives.
 You have also made from a little girl a grown-up woman.
 You lucky bastard!"

 Such time it was!

-- 1) Jasiowa - the nickname of the wife of Jasiek (little Jan), used in the Polish countryside
+- Jasiowa - a nickname of the wife of Jasiek (little Jan), used in the Polish countryside

-- 2) Janowa - the nickname of the wife of Jan, used in the Polish countryside
+- Janowa - a nickname of the wife of Jan, used in the Polish countryside